dart-lang/test/doc/json_reporter.md

   // The version of the test runner being used.
   String runnerVersion;

-  // The ID of the isolate in which the runner is running.
+  // The ID of the isolate in which the runner is running, or `null` if the test
+  // runner isn't running in debug mode.
   String isolateID;
 }
 ```